 This is the premier Yakima bike rack.
 Carrying two bikes, this strong, sturdy rack contains a built-in lock, an anti-sway mechanism, and an exceptional style to boot.

-Yakima make an array of different car racks; whether you’re looking for a means to carry a kayak, surfboard, roof box or bike; they have something that will do the job.
-You can choose from conventional bike racks, the Yakima bike rack hitch, the Yakima roof bike rack or even just get some Yakima bike rack parts.
+Yakima make an array of different car racks; whether you’re looking for a means to carry a kayak, surfboard, roof box, or bike; they have something that will do the job.
+You can choose from conventional bike racks, the Yakima bike rack hitch, the Yakima roof bike rack, or even just get some Yakima bike rack parts.

 It doesn’t matter what you need, Yakima has it for you.
-They have been in business since 1979, built fairings for the race bikes in the Olympics and gave the web the acronym QTR.
+They have been in business since 1979, built fairings for the race bikes in the Olympics, and gave the web the acronym QTR.
 They are a company that is dedicated to providing you with the best possible equipment to keep the gear on your car and friends in your car.

-Types Of Bike Rack
+Types Of Bike Racks